PETROGEO 4011 - Fundamentals of Petroleum Geoscience II - Honours

 Course Code PETROGEO 4011 Course Fundamentals of Petroleum Geoscience II - Honours Coordinating Unit Australian School of Petroleum Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact This course will be taught in intensive format with modules scheduled during Semester 1.
 During the dates of this course, students are expected to attend class each week day between 9am and 5pm.
-Activities will include lectures, practicals, research Available for Study Abroad and Exchange N Corequisites PETROGEO 4010, 4012, 4013 Assumed Knowledge Bachelors degree training or equivalent in geoscience.
+Activities will include lectures, practicals, research Available for Study Abroad and Exchange Y Assumed Knowledge Bachelor's degree training or equivalent in geoscience.
 Course Description PETROGEO 4011 comprises an integrated set of modules focusing on structural geology and geomechanics, seismic data analysis, subsurface mapping and exploration management.
 Modules cover both conventional and unconventional hydrocarbon resources.
 Topics in the Structural Geology and Geomechanics module are; faults; folds; structural traps and fault seal analysis, geomechanical concepts, source of stresses, and stress regimes.
 The seismic module covers seismic principles, seismic expression of geological features, interpretation workflow and depth conversion.
 The Subsurface Mapping module introduces methods for producing maps/models of the subsurface.
-The Exploration Management module is designed to acquaint the student with the oil industry structure, government agencies, legislation, joint ventures and farm-ins and farm-outs.
-The economics of the industry are introduced, and aspects of industry and company performance are covered.
+The Geostatistics and Machine Learning modules introduce the methods of probabilitic modelling of the subsurface and applications of numerical pattern recognition modelling in oil & gas exploration.

 Structural Geology and Geomechanics: Khalid Amrouch

 The full timetable of all activities for this course can be accessed from Course Planner.